Your little “Who” is growing up faster than you ever thought possible, and school is just around the corner. YIKES!

 Do you have any extra holiday jelly beans lying around the house?
 Put them to good use with these great sorting activities ideas.

 “Say, what a lot of fish there are!”
 When you teach her to make patterns with all those fish, you are teaching her ALGEBRA.
 (Yes, Mama, you can take the bragging rights!)

 This skill also has a strong crossover to many other areas.
 For example, in reading, patterns help her predict what will come both in words and in the story.
-In fact, in looking at all the skills she could learn, many tests consider identifying patterns as one of the strongest indicators of intelligence.

 - Single Pattern Train: ABCD ABCD ABCD

 Not only is she using her brain for reasoning skills, she can review her colors at the same time!